Srinagar: Dogra rule

-The Darbar Move was introduced in 1872 by Ranbir Singh, whereby the capital moved to Jammu for six months during the winter albeit later phased down by Hari Singh who "fixed his headquarters permanently at Jammu".
-The Ministers and Heads of Departments continued to followed it, nevertheless, it was still a move which was resented by Kashmiris, particularly Pandits.
-The Raghunath Temple was also completed during Ranbir Singh's rule.
-With a global decline in shawl trade during late 19th century, the shawl weaving class of the city was upended.
 Several changes were ushered in during the reign of Pratap Singh (1885–1925).
 A British Residency was established in Srinagar and direct British influence on the administration of the state grew.
 During this time, Srinagar, and in turn the Kashmir Valley, was connected to the rest of India via roads, which saw increased trade with Punjab.
 In 1886, a municipality was established for the city of Srinagar.
 Works for sanitation and urban development undertaken by the municipality were often met with stiff opposition by the residents, who were averse to changes.
+A fire in May 1892 and a flood in 1893 devastated the city.
 In the late 19th and early 20th century, modern tourism began to take hold in the city, especially on and around the Dal lake, with houseboats being built to accommodate British officers and their families who came in the summers seeking respite from the heat of the plains of northern India.
 The Shergarhi Palace was greatly modified by the Dogras, who used it as their official residence in the city.
 Pratap Singh and his successor Hari Singh also laid out several parks in the city.
+The city's silk industry saw growth, and silk became a major export of the region, replacing shawls.
 The city expanded rapidly between 1891 and 1941, partly due to increased migration from the countryside as a result of famines and due to improvements in sanitation and urban development as well as economic expansion, in particular the growth of the textile and tourism industries in the city.
 Many Punjabis also settled in Srinagar during this time for trade, commerce and administration.
+The region grew prosperous by the turn of the century.